gemini-hlsw/crystal/README.md

 The fiber evaluating the stream is canceled upon unmount or dependency change.

-Note that there is no version without deps or `onMount` since it doesn't make sense to open a resource in each render, especially taking into account that starting the draining fiber will force a rerender, as well as every new value produced.
+Note that all versions either have dependencies or are executed `onMount`.
+It doesn't make sense to open a stream on each render since executing the stream will alter state and force a rerender, which would provoke a render loop.

 ``` scala
   useStream[D: Reusability, A](deps: => D)(stream: D => fs2.Stream[IO, A]): PotOption[A]
   useStreamBy[D: Reusability, A](deps: Ctx => D)(stream: Ctx => D => fs2.Stream[IO, A]): PotOption[A]

   useStreamOnMount[A](stream: fs2.Stream[IO, A]): PotOption[A]
   useStreamOnMountBy[A](stream: Ctx => fs2.Stream[IO, A]): PotOption[A]
 ```